Here’s How To Choose The Best Pool Skimmer (2019 Guide)

 Yes, I'm talking about a pool skimmer ... any pool owner's best friend for pool cleaning.

 In this guide, we'll go over what a pool skimmer is, the different types available, WHY you definitely need one for your pool, how to go about buying one, and my picks for the very best pool skimmers out there today for pool maintenance.

 A swimming pool skimmer is simply a device made to remove debris, junk, and algae from your pool BEFORE it floats to the bottom—making it easier to clean your pool!

 That's all there really is to it.

-But, there are several different types of skimmers and you need to know the difference before you go out buying one.
+But, there are several different types and you need to know the difference before you go out buying one.

 Here are the different types of skimmers available for both inground pools and above ground pools.

 A built-in skimmer is in the small gutter-like opening you often see around the top of the pool water line.